Increase Stamina for Air Force Physical Test

 There is only very little time left to get prepared for this run, which is unfortunate.

-It takes a while for changes to take place and ideally, you would have come to me for advice 2-3 months in advance, not 2-3 weeks.
+It takes a while for changes to take place.
+Ideally, you would have come to me for advice 3 months in advance, not 16 days.

-You'll need to run at least 4 times per week over the next few weeks.
-In addition to that I would advise you to do cross-training
+You'll need to run at least 3-4 times per week over the next few weeks.
+In addition to that I would advise you to do cross-training on non-running days.

 This can be a long brisk walk (e.g. 60 minutes) or bike riding or swimming.
-Some form of aerobic exercise as this is mostly a stamina-issue.
+Some form of aerobic exercise as you need to get fitter quickly.

 Make sure that the day before your test you do not do any strenuous exercise, just do a gentle walk for 30 minutes or so.
 You don't want to get to the test with muscle soreness.